-L) Prepare disaster Response Report Worse Case: A) Initial Rapid Assessment in collaboration Red Cross and DAO and Nepal Army.
-B) Team formation, Search and rescue C) Communication with different respective stakeholder due to situation update D) Need assessment and situation analysis and report E) Market analysis and report F) Proposal for Donor Partner G) Take project approval from Local Government H) Prepare 10 no. of Volunteers for Search & rescue I) Help to DDMC through provide 10 no. of volunteers for shelter Management.
-J) Provide 200 no. of dry food pack & drinking water in the shelter (affected place) for 200 no of affected HH's.
-K) Shelter Kit Distribution (Tarpaulin and Blanket) for 200 no. of most affected HH's from Landslide L) Provide and Distribute Utensils package for 150 no. of Most affected HH's M) Distribute the Pal and tents for 200 no. of most affected HH's.
-N) Prepare disaster Response Report Delivery and Most Likely Case: Implementing Partnership: Partnerships d.
-Churches for Volunteer Mobilizations e.
-Red Cross for Initial Rapid Assessment f.
-DDRMC for Government authority and approval Funding partnership Tearfund and Women Day of Prayer Australia and Germany for Relief Item and Budget Worst Case: Implementing Partnership: d.
-Churches for Volunteer Mobilizations and Ilaka Police Administration e.
-Red Cross for Initial Rapid Assessment f.
-DDRMC for Government authority and approval and DAO Funding partnership: Tearfund and World Women Day of Prayer Austria and Germany, UMN and INF for Relief Item and Budget; Please refer Annex 4 for Name of the Funding/Partners, Contact Details and Email, Sector to be collaborated Quality & M&E Most Likely Case: Need assessment J) Selection of capable staffs and community volunteers K) Proper selection of most vulnerable locations and families and distribution L) Procurements of quality goods, packaging and storing in safe place M) Following Organizations and Partners Code of conduct N) Gender Policy, Disaster Management Policy and Guideline O) Proper documentation of distribution process P) Reporting Worst Case: I) Need assessment J) Selection of capable staffs and community volunteers K) Proper selection of most vulnerable locations and families and distribution L) Gender Policy, Disaster Management Policy and Guideline M) Procurements of quality goods, packaging and storing in safe place N) Following Core Humanitarian Standard and Code of conduct O) Proper documentation of distribution process P) Reporting Post Distribution Monitoring (PDM): After every time distribution Real Time Evaluation (RTE): While implementing the response program M and E Tools: PRA Tools
+- F) Proposal for Donor Partner - G) Take project approval from Local Government - H) Prepare 10 no. of Volunteers for Search & rescue - I) Help to DDMC through provide 10 no. of volunteers for shelter Management. - J) Provide 200 no. of dry food pack & drinking water in the shelter (affected place) for 200 no of affected HH's. - K) Shelter Kit Distribution (Tarpaulin and Blanket) for 200 no. of most affected HH's from Landslide - L) Provide and Distribute Utensils package for 150 no. of Most affected HH's - M) Distribute the Pal and tents for 200 no. of most affected HH's. - N) Prepare disaster Response Report

+Delivery and Partnerships

+- a.
+Churches for Volunteer Mobilizations

+- b.
+Red Cross for Initial Rapid Assessment

+- c.
+DDRMC for Government authority and approval

+Funding partnership Tearfund and Women Day of Prayer Australia and Germany for Relief Item and Budget

+- a.
+Churches for Volunteer Mobilizations and Ilaka Police Administration - b.
+Red Cross for Initial Rapid Assessment - c.
+DDRMC for Government authority and approval and DAO

+Funding partnership: Tearfund and World Women Day of Prayer Austria and Germany, UMN and INF for Relief Item and Budget;

+Please refer Annex 4 for Name of the Funding/Partners, Contact Details and Email, Sector to be collaborated

+Quality & M&E

+- A) Need assessment - B) Selection of capable staffs and community volunteers - C) Proper selection of most vulnerable locations and families and distribution - D) Procurements of quality goods, packaging and storing in safe place - E) Following Organizations and Partners Code of conduct - F) Gender Policy, Disaster Management Policy and Guideline - G) Proper documentation of distribution process - H) Reporting

+- A) Need assessment - B) Selection of capable staffs and community volunteers - C) Proper selection of most vulnerable locations and families and distribution - D) Gender Policy, Disaster Management Policy and Guideline - E) Procurements of quality goods, packaging and storing in safe place - F) Following Core Humanitarian Standard and Code of conduct - G) Proper documentation of distribution process - H) Reporting

+Post Distribution Monitoring (PDM): After every time distribution Real Time Evaluation (RTE): While implementing the response program M and E Tools: PRA Tools